openHPI/codeoceanR/README.md

 The tasks can also be solved in Rstudio, which is greatly recommended because it is the habitual _and_ future environment with interactivity, autocompletion, debugging (!), keyboard shortcuts and graphics.

 Some participants had a hard time getting started in a time-pressed graded quiz setting.
-I suggest to first use the system at least once non-graded and non-pressured!
+I suggest to first use the system at least twice(!) non-graded or non-time-pressured!
 You can't stress enough that participants need to run "Score" / `rt_score()` very often.

 ## initial setup